mestabrookuno/8950-aws-scanner/docs/README.md

 Once that has been completed, MFA is enabled for that user.

-## Testing Multi-factor Authentication

-# MP Media Protection
-The MP family of controls deals with protecting information stored on various forms of media, such as digital, physical, or portable media.
-Because S3 buckets are a cloud-based storage solution provided by Amazon Web Services (AWS), and they operate within a different context compared to traditional physical or digital media, this control family is not applicable.

 # SC System and Communications Protection
 The System and Communications Protection control focuses on safeguarding the integrity, confidentiality, and availability of information systems and communications.
 For S3 Buckets here are the controls that apply: